erdincka/df-cdc/README.md

 To use the demo, you can use provided [docker-compose.yaml](./docker-compose.yaml) file to start a MapR Sandbox instance automatically configured with all required core and EEP components (ie, NiFi, Hive, Zeppelin).

-You can then open NiFi endpoint to enable/disable the flow, and use Zeppelin to see changes reflected in near realtime.
+You can then open NiFi endpoint to enable/disable the flow, and use Zeppelin to see changes reflected in real time.

 ## TODO